 Four wounds, marked in red (2 exit wounds from the front of her body and 2 bullets that remained in the body) can be seen marked on the upper portion of Betty Lou Jensen's back, yet two bullets entered low down on her right side.
 We know the trajectory of bullet , so bullet clearly traveled from her lower back to upper back, strongly indicating that Betty Lou Jensen was likely hunched over at this point, struggling to escape the relentless onslaught.
 The likelihood therefore is that bullets , and effectively traveled directly across from the right shoulder area to the mid and left side, as stated here; 'Lungs: There are three through and through bullet wounds, corresponding to the three bullet wounds of entry on the right posterior chest cage and one bullet wound through the left lung, in line with the wound through the heart.
 They are associated with extensive hemorrhage of both lungs.'

-It is difficult to ascertain the exact order of the wounds inflicted that night, but if the uppermost hole in Betty Lou Jensen's dress contained the gunshot residue, then it could be argued that bullet hole was the first shot fired, and likely bullet hole may have been the fatal or final shot that night, as the autopsy stated 'Heart: A bullet wound penetrates from right to left through both atrium.'
+It is difficult to ascertain the exact order of the wounds inflicted that night, but if the uppermost hole in Betty Lou Jensen's dress contained the gunshot residue, then it could be argued that bullet hole was the first shot fired, and likely bullet hole may have been the fatal shot that night, as the autopsy stated 'Heart: A bullet wound penetrates from right to left through both atrium.'
 The trajectory of bullet wound is consistent with injury to the heart.
 The following diagram illustrates one possibility of the order of events that night.

 The next shot may have been bullet hole near the mid point of her flight path, striking her 'posterior iliac crest penetrating the deep muscles and exiting to the right of the umbilicus'.
 That is because this bullet deviated only 1 1/2 inches from front to back, suggesting she was further away from the shooter, slightly more straight on to him.
 Confirmation of this bullet wound can be found on page 9 of the police report.
 It states 'Pellet found in pants of victim Betty Lou Jensen, at mortuary, during examination of the deceased.
 The pellet had entered the lower back, coursed through her body, emerging under the waist band elastic of her panties, where it was found.'